How long is the operation?

 The operation is approximately 2 hours.

-Can the robotic or computer assistance be used on my hip and knee surgery?
+Can the robotic or computer assistance be used on my hip replacement?

 Yes, it can.
 The use of robotic or computer assistance adds an additional level of accuracy and precision to the procedure to ensure appropriate positioning of components.